strativ-dev/runboat-deployment/README.md

     DB root user: root
     DB root pass: runboat_runboat
     DB hostname:  runboat.csej1ip8qm8x.us-east-1.rds.amazonaws.com

+- Open Database instance 5432 port and disable external fire wall(if any) to the virtual machine for ease of installation.
+We should turn this back on after setup is complete

 - Update/check firewalls so that the virtual machine can connect to database